nh0397/Softlight/README.md

-# AI Web Automation Agent

-An intelligent AI agent that automatically navigates web applications, performs tasks, and captures every UI state in the workflow.
-Think of it as a smart browser assistant that can see, understand, and interact with web pages just like a human would.
+# WorkflowDoc - Automated Process Documentation Tool

+A developer tool that automatically captures and documents web application workflows.
+Stop writing manual documentation—let this tool create comprehensive, step-by-step guides with screenshots for your team.

+> **Note**: This is currently a proof of concept (POC).
+The core functionality is working and demonstrates the potential of automated workflow documentation.
+With further development, this could become a powerful tool for teams to maintain up-to-date documentation, reduce onboarding friction, and build comprehensive knowledge bases.

+## The Problem It Solves

+Every engineering team faces the same challenge: **onboarding new engineers is painful**.
+You spend hours writing documentation that becomes outdated the moment the UI changes.
+New team members struggle to understand complex workflows, and you're constantly answering the same questions.

+**WorkflowDoc solves this by:**
+- Automatically capturing every step of a workflow with screenshots
+- Generating beautiful, up-to-date documentation that never goes stale
+- Creating a knowledge base that new engineers can reference independently
+- Serving as a foundation for documenting any process in your stack

-## What This Does
+## What It Does

-You give it a task in plain English like:
+Give it a workflow to document in plain English:
 - "Create a new task in Asana"
-- "Create a new project in Linear"
+- "Set up a new project in Linear"
-- "Create a new database in Notion"
+- "Configure a database filter in Notion"

-The agent then:
+The tool then:
-1. **Understands** what you want to do
-2. **Logs in** (or asks you to log in if needed)
-3. **Navigates** the application step by step
-4. **Takes screenshots** at each important moment
-5. **Creates documentation** showing exactly how to do the task

-It's like having a robot that watches you do something once, then can teach others how to do it by showing them every step with pictures.
+1. **Executes** the workflow automatically
+2. **Captures** screenshots at each critical step
+3. **Documents** the entire process with visual guides
+4. **Generates** HTML documentation ready to share with your team

+New engineers can now follow these guides independently, reducing onboarding time and freeing up your team's time.

-## How It Works (The Big Picture)
+## How It Works

-Imagine you're teaching someone how to use a website, but instead of explaining, you're taking a photo at each step and showing them what changed.
+The tool uses AI vision to understand web interfaces and automatically navigate through workflows, capturing the entire process as it goes.

 ### The Core Concept: **See → Understand → Act → Verify**